revolver-inc/revolver/src/pages/trade.md

 ---
 templateKey: trade-page
 title: Trade
-headingBlurb: 'We will buy your old Records, cd''s and movies!'
+headingBlurb: 'We will buy your old Records, CD''s, Movies and TV Shows!'
 tradeFAQ:
   - answer: >-
-      Revolver offers the ability to trade-in your used Records, CD's, Movies and TV shows for in-store credit or cash.
+      Revolver offers the ability to trade-in your used Records, CD's, Movies and TV Shows for in-store credit or cash.
 In-store credit never expires and can be used freely between all of our locations!
+We strongly recommend calling ahead on the day your are planning to bring your items to ensure that we are able to go through them.
     question: How do trades work?
   - answer: '**NO.** Credit at Revolver lasts forever.'
     question: Is there an expiry date on my credit?